-With their thunderous debut EP ‘Stranger days’ recently receiving a number of spirited airings on the exposed jukebox – tearing down a few wall fittings and smashing our office crockery in the process – we thought it high time to invite Somerset alt-rock quartet October drift along to partake in our monthly in Session feature.
-Before the film started rolling, guitarist Dan sat down with exposed to dish the dirt on his band mates.
+With their thunderous debut EP ‘Stranger days’ recently receiving a number of spirited airings on the exposed jukebox – tearing down a few wall fittings and smashing our office crockery in the process – we thought it high time to invite Somerset alt-rock quartet October drift along to partake in our monthly In Session feature.
+Before the film started rolling, guitarist Dan sat down with Exposed to dish some dirt on his band mates.

 It’s a pleasure to have you joining us for this month’s Exposed: In Session.
 Which tracks will you be playing for us?

 ‘Champagne’ and ‘Syrup’.

 Tell us a bit about each one.

 ‘Champagne’ apparently came from a post-break up wallow of Kiran’s.
 ‘Syrup’ was inspired by song like Kurt Viles’ ‘Wakin’ on a Pretty Day’ and The Velvet Underground track ‘Sunday Morning’.
 Kiran wrote the lyrics in the summer and tried to capture that brief moment when you wake up with the sun beaming into your room, before you work out where or even who you are.

 The debut EP came out last month, and you’ve spoke about how it deals with the life juxtapositions thrown up by being in a touring band: the struggle to maintain relationships, spending time on the road and the comedown element of returning home to part-time jobs.
 What makes it all worth it for you?

 Obviously, the feeling you get when you play a great live show is something unbelievable, and the adrenaline makes you feel like you can take on the world, but for me it’s the accomplishment of making songs I genuinely love.
 If I can make a song that I would want to listen to myself, then that definitely makes it all worth it.

 Last month marked your first year as a band.
 Tell us a bit about that journey.